AC1706-67/bioreceipt.ai/SUPABASE_SETUP.md

 ## 🚀 Ready to Go!

-Your BioPulse.AI database is production-ready with:
+Your BioReceipt.AI database is production-ready with:
 - ✅ User authentication & profiles
 - ✅ 21 pre-loaded substances
 - ✅ Custom substance addition capability